Tuesday, February 17, 2026

 The American Revolution as we usually understand it was a rebellion by a people against a government and particularly against that government's power to levy taxes.
 We remember the Boston Tea Party and the “embattled farmers” of Paul Revere’s famous ride.
 We remember "No taxation without representation."
 Our revolutionary story is not a story of class conflict or of resistance to class oppression or even of social change.
 It is a story of people freeing themselves from a burdensome government.

 Of course, the American society of the eighteenth century had class differences and injustices, but they do not play a large role in our story as we tell it.
-The reason is that they did not weight heavily on the Americans of the eighteenth century.
+The reason is that they did not weigh heavily on the Americans of the eighteenth century.
 The natural resources of the continent seemed limitless, and the labor force was small.
 Wages were necessarily high, and people could escape from the injustices of the seaboard cities by moving to the frontier to carve out their own destinies.
 So, class conflict did not become an important part of our national story.

 The Archetypes of Our National Consciousness

 Instead, the people who moved to the frontier became the archetypes of our national consciousness.
 People like Daniel Boone, Davey Crockett and Jim Bridger are the heroes of our national story.
-We remember “Sweet Betsy from Pike” and her fellow pioneers enduring - as the song tells us - “starvation and colera, hard work and slaughter” as they traveled west.
+We remember “Sweet Betsy from Pike” and her fellow pioneers enduring - as the song tells us - “starvation and cholera, hard work and slaughter” as they traveled west.
 Such people did not need much government in the story as we tell it.
 Each American was the architect of his/her own destiny.

 The Depression Changed the Narrative